johnnynguyen2104/BankingSystem/README.md

 ## Objectives

 I designed the architecture for this project base on 3 Layers pattern, Repository and OOD (SOLID).
 Moreover, I splitted the Identity from Presentation Layer into another layer called Security to follow DI principle and  easier to make relationships between others entity model, etc...
-Beside, this project represent for solving the concurrency problem.
+Beside, this project represent for solving the concurrency problem and adapt some non-functional requirements such as:

+1. Maintainability.
+2. Readability.
+3. Testability.

 ## Technologies